Eran-Levy-git/Scrumdinger/README.md

-# Drawing the Timer View
+# Transcribing Speech to Text

-## Completed Project
+## Starting Project

-Explore the completed project for [Drawing the Timer View](https://developer.apple.com/tutorials/app-dev-training/drawing-the-timer-view).
+Use this project to code along with [Transcribing Speech to Text](https://developer.apple.com/tutorials/app-dev-training/transcribing-speech-to-text).

+## Change Log

+* Added a `SpeechRecognizer` class.